AlexanderMaxRanabel/Vix/README.md

 - Git

 ### Installation
-- Clone repo using ```git clone https://github.com/AlexanderMaxRanabel/Oxygen.git```
+- Clone repo using ```git clone https://github.com/AlexanderMaxRanabel/Vix.git```
 - cd into directory cloned project is at
 - Run ```cargo build```
 - Executable Now Should be at target/debug

  ## Licensing
-Oxygen is licensed under at GNU Lesser General Public License 2.1.
+Vix is licensed under at GNU Lesser General Public License 2.1.
 See LICENSE for more information